k2view-academy/K2View-Academy/articles/04_fabric_studio/28_web_k2exchange.md

 To update an extension:

 1. Find it in the INSTALLED extension list.
-2. Click on the gear wheel beside it.
+2. Click on the gear wheel button beside it.
 A list of the other extension's versions will be shown.
 3. Choose the required version (can be any - older or newer).